-- shows the consideration given to the region's comprehensive long-range land use plan and development objectives (i.e., the other elements of Metro Vision) - considers the federal planning factors (see Chapter 2) - forecasts the future transportation demand of persons and goods commercial vehicles
+- shows demonstrates the consideration given to the region's comprehensive longrange land use plan and development objectives (i.e., the other elements of Metro Vision) - considers the federal planning factors (see Chapter 2)

-- emphasizes facilities serving important national, regional, and metropolitan functions - provides general project descriptions (referred to in the regulations as "design concept and scope") sufficient to develop realistic cost estimates and permit air quality conformity examination - considers the findings of the congestion management process - identifies modernization and rehabilitation strategies necessary to preserve the transportation system - identifies operational and management strategies to make most efficient use of the transportation system - includes a safety element coordinated with the State strategic highway safety plan of strategies and policies - discusses environmental mitigation policies, programs, or strategies - includes appropriate bicycle and pedestrian facilities and proposed transportation enhancement activities - contains a financial plan describing the cost and funding assumptions and showing fiscal constraint; and - within the transportation management area, conforms with Clean Air Act requirements within applicable pollutant (non) attainment areas.
+- emphasizes facilities serving important national, regional, and metropolitan functions - provides general project descriptions (referred to in the regulations as "design concept and scope") sufficient to develop realistic cost estimates and permit allow air quality conformity examination - considers the findings of the congestion management process - identifies modernization and rehabilitation strategies necessary to preserve the transportation system - identifies operational and management strategies to make most efficient use of the transportation system - includes a safety element coordinated with the sstate strategic highway safety plan of strategies and policies - discusses addresses environmental mitigation policies, programs, or strategies - includes appropriate bicycle and pedestrian facilities and proposed transportation enhancement activities - contains a financial plan describing the cost and funding assumptions and showing fiscal constraint; and - within the transportation management area, conforms with Clean Air Act requirements within applicable pollutant (non)-attainment areas.

-When a long-range transportation planthe RTP is being developed, the MOA-MPA partners are working on a complex series of interrelated and overlapping tasks spanning 18 to 24 months.
+When While a long-range transportation planthe RTP is being developed, the MOA MPA partners are working on a complex series of interrelated and overlapping tasks spanning 18 to 24 months.
 A general description of typical tasks follows.
-Exhibit 6 illustrates the tasks on an example 18-month timeline, and Exhibit 7 shows long-range transportation plan development responsibilities of the MOA-MPA partners.
+Exhibit 6 illustrates the tasks on an example along a sample 18-month timeline, and Exhibit 7 shows the long-range transportation plan development responsibilities of the MOA MPA partners.